sssgrowth/GRNN4TE/README.md

 Figure 2.
 Dimensionality reduction for vertices with t-SNE

 #### Object detection papers
-Get more inspiration or evolution from papers for object detection.
+Get more inspiration or evolution from papers for object detection or face detection recognition.
 ```
 @inproceedings{girshick2014rich,
   title={Rich feature hierarchies for accurate object detection and semantic segmentation},